Toni-SM/skrl/docs/source/intro/getting_started.rst

 At each step (also called timestep) of interaction with the environment, the agent sees an observation :math:`o_t` of the complete description of the state :math:`s_t \in S` of the environment.
 Then, it decides which action :math:`a_t \in A` to take from the action space using a policy.
 The environment, which changes in response to the agent's action (or by itself), returns a reward signal :math:`r_t = R(s_t, a_t, s_{t+1})` as a measure of how good or bad the action was that moved it to its new state :math:`s_{t+1}`.
 The agent aims to maximize the cumulative reward (discounted or not by a factor :math:`\gamma \in (0,1]`) by adjusting the policy's behaviour via some optimization algorithm.

-**From this schema, this section is intended to guide in the creation of a RL system using skrl**.
-Visit the :ref:`Examples <examples>` section for training and evaluation demonstrations with different environment interfaces and highlighted practices, among others.
+**From this schema, this section is intended to guide in the creation of a RL system using skrl**

 1. Environments
 ---------------